Three offices of Joseon: History

 Jungjong of Joseon, who succeeded Yeonsangun, again embraced Sarim scholars as a means to check powers of Hungu ministers who put him on the throne and thus wielded power that virtually superseded Jungjong.
-Again, Sarim scholars led by Jo Gwang-jo used Three Offices as power base to challenge Hungu ministers and launch a series of reforms.
-However, Jungjong was estranged from Jo Gwang-jo due to radical nature of his reforms and slander of the Hungu faction, which led to Third Literati Purge of 1519.
+Again, Sarim scholars led by Cho Kwangjo used Three Offices as power base to challenge Hungu ministers and launch a series of reforms.
+However, Jungjong was estranged from Cho Kwangjo due to radical nature of his reforms and slander of the Hungu faction, which led to Third Literati Purge of 1519.

 Traditionally, these purges were interpreted in terms of struggle between two rival factions - Sarim and Hungu.
 But some historians now view the purges as Joseon kings' campaign to weaken Three Offices, which emerged as a key player in the delicate balance between monarchy and bureaucracy/aristocracy that characterized Joseon.